Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 EPS Fault

-If there’s a parasitic drain connected to the electronic power steering, it might stay activated even when your vehicle is off.
+If there’s a parasitic drain connected to the electronic power steering, it might stay activated even when your vehicle is stationary.
 This could drain the battery (preventing starting) and mean the steering doesn’t lock.

 Battery And Alternator